 Vibrant asparagus, creamy ricotta and chicken are glorious combined in this quick and easy savoury tart.
 Served with a crisp salad, it’s the perfect summer lunch or dinner.

 This gorgeous combo of egg and asparagus is so elegant, drizzled with a simple French dressing — happy days!

 It would be a crime not to mention hollandaise – a classic French sauce made of melted butter, fresh egg yolks, lemon juice and a little mustard or a pinch of cayenne – paired with asparagus, it’s simply heavenly.

 How to prepare asparagus

 Notes on asparagus

-Try and use your asparagus as soon as possible, but if you don’t use it straight away, a good tip is to store it standing up in a jug of water in the fridge.
+Try to use your asparagus as soon as possible, but if you don’t use it straight away, a good tip is to store it standing up in a jug of water in the fridge.

-To learn all about how to store asparagus, when it’s in season and more, head to the Vegepedia.
+To learn all about how to store asparagus, when it’s in season and more, head to Vegepedia.